jazozaya/great-gatsby/src/markdown/gettingStarted/punkConsole/rivetsAndAssembly.md

 ### 4. Strike down.

 Use a small mallet or similar tool to apply a download force on the rivet tool.
 You do not need to apply large amounts of force, just enough to deform the copper.
-The rivet should not be 'loose' after stiking, if the rivet is loose try striking it again a bit harder.
+The rivet should not be 'loose' after striking, if the rivet is loose try striking it again a bit harder.

 <div class="important info">
     <p><strong>Important</strong>: Applying too much force can damage the printed traces and the FR1 underneath.</p>